d-k-k/CyberCANOE/README.md

 # CyberCANOE
-Unity API to develop for the UH Manoa CyberCANOe.
+Unity API to develop for the UH Manoa CyberCANOE.